Open Mind, the Ultimate Healer

 This open sky may be your first personal sense of the vast energy of unconditional health you are made of.
 You may find this open sky first in your mind, but this openness is the incorruptible, forever young, fresh, joyful life force of your being.

 Knowing this, you are never limited or defined by your problem.
 You can see how this open, blue sky mind actually glows with health.
 It glows in all directions, from every point to every point.
 And in time you may see that your life energy powers this glow, and that this glow is in your very own being.
 You may see that you can have your problem and that by seeing these gaps in your mind stream you can still find goodness in your life.
-You have found the ultimate source of health in the universe.
+You have found a path to the ultimate source of health in the universe.
 There may be problems, but you are never defeated.
 When you see this, everyone wins!

 This blue, open sky-like mind can be Menla’s first health offering to you.
 He is also open, as you can see from his image, and in that openness, the sky-like blueness will shine through.
 This is the radiance of primordial health.